 This report presents an updated assessment for Patagonian toothfish (Dissostichus eleginoides) in Falkland Islands waters, based on the catch and effort data reported by the fisheries, and toothfish age, length and maturity data collected by observers during commercial trips and research surveys.
-Compared to the 2019 assessment, this assessment incorporates (a) updated observations and ageing data for 2020, (b) revised longline CPUE time series, (c) CAA observations from two research surveys and (d) revised whale depredation estimates for longline fishery.
+Compared to the 2020 assessment, this assessment incorporates (a) updated observations and ageing data for 2021, (b) revised longline fisheries CPUE time series and associated process errors, (c) separate age-length keys (ALKs) for longline and trawl fisheries and (d) fixed input value for natural mortality (M).
+While data updates and corrections are self-explanatory, the three remaining model changes (decreased CPUE process error, separate ALKs, and fixed M) are discussed below.